 Miller Library is an attractive and comfortable facility that provides independent learning resources for both Cornerstone University and Grand Rapids Theological Seminary.
 Group study rooms are available and wireless access to the Internet is provided.
-Miller Library's collection includes approximately 160,000 books and audiovisual items, 288,000 microfilms, 2,600 current periodical subscriptions, and full-text access to at least 25,000 other journals.
-Miller Library also houses the university archives and the Curriculum Materials Center for teacher education students.
+Miller Library's collection includes approximately 160,000 books and audiovisual items, 250,000 microfilms, 800 print periodical subscriptions, and full-text online access to at least 27,000 other journals.
+Miller Library also houses the university archives, the Cornerstone Writing Center, and the Curriculum Materials Center for teacher education students.
 Book discussion groups, guest lectures and visiting exhibits are part of the library's outreach program.
-The library also provides access to off campus resources outside its walls such as catalogs of other academic libraries, some 31,000 ebooks, numerous Internet resources such as OMR's FirstSearch (including ATLA Religion), JSTOR and about 100 other research databases.
-The library's Web site is an excellent resource that serves as a gateway and guide to a world of information.
+The library also provides electronic access off campus to some 46,000 ebooks.
+Students have access to over 150 research databases such as ATLA Religion, CSA, JSTOR, Credo Reference, and Academic One File.
+The library's website is an excellent resource that serves as a gateway and guide to a world of information.
 Students also have access by a shared online catalog to our sister library at Puritan Reformed Seminary on Leonard Street.
 Research assistance for GRTS students is provided by a full-time theological librarian.
-Students are encouraged to visit Miller Library's Web site at www.cornerstone.edu/ library.
+Students are encouraged to visit Miller Library's Web site at www.library.cornerstone.edu.